 1. Fitbit Charge 2

 The Fitbit Charge 2 replaces the company's Charge HR, taking the best features such as continuous heart rate monitoring, and adding a few more including VO2 Max, Guided Breathing and Connected GPS.
-It also takes on Fitbit's new design ethos, found on the Alta, with interchangeable straps, a solid build quality and a larger, informative OLED display.
+It also takes on Fitbit's new design ethos, found on the Alta and Alta HR, with interchangeable straps, a solid build quality and a larger, informative OLED display.

 There are things that could be improved, such as smartphone notifications supporting third-party apps, waterproofing would be very much welcomed, and some data could be more easily accessible, but overall, the Charge 2 is great.
 If you're looking for a well-designed, accurate fitness tracker with a fantastic app platform, then the Charge 2 fully takes charge.

 Read the full review: Fitbit Charge 2 review